 (Another hotel with ornate metalwork)

 A smaller location that still retains some of the Art Deco elements characteristic of the original building.
-Just up from the hotel is a Café Aida, one of Vienna’s local patisserie chains, with famous pink branding and a name rather suitable for opera goers.
+Just up from the hotel is a branch of Café Aida, one of Vienna’s local confectionery chains, with famous pink branding and a name rather suitable for opera goers.

 The Amauris Vienna